akshi17/three-card-component-preview/README.md

 ### Continued development

-- I will now move to next level of FlexBox and will try to make regular projects for the same.
+I will now move to next level of FlexBox and will try to make projects for the same.
 Further, I will try to learn and add transitions also.